luxfhe/research-ocp-fhe/chain/README.md

 $ npm run lint:sol
 ```

-## Zama FHE integration (contracts)
+## LuxFHE FHE integration (contracts)

-This package integrates Zama FHEVM to store and compute on encrypted integers (`euint64`).
+This package integrates LuxFHE FHEVM to store and compute on encrypted integers (`euint64`).
 The `PrivateStockFacet` configures the coprocessor and oracle, imports encrypted inputs, and sets per‑address read permissions.

 ### Initialization